TheLocust3/reader/README.md

 ## todo
  - deploy
-   - deploy UI in container
+   - deploy ingress
  - optimize for iPad

 ### tweaks
+ - Don't show empty add to board menu
  - bump jwt expiry
  - prevent overwriting existing feeds
    - need to normalize feed source urls (so that different forms of URL are equal to eachother)